neo-project/neo-dev-portal/docs/n3/develop/write/neo-devpack-dotnet.md

 ### Compiling contract file (Terminal)

-Run the following command to build your contract：
+Go to the project path, run the following command to build your contract：

 ```
 dotnet build